irisnet/foundation/iris-nvs-program.md

 # IRIS Foundation New Validator Support (NVS)  Program

 To encourage building a more decentralized network, IRIS Foundation would like to support up to 50 new Validators to join [IRIS Betanet](https://www.irisnet.org/mainnet) through providing 100 initial IRIS tokens to start.
 After the new validator successfully joined network.
-There would be another 300 IRIS tokens to be sent to the validator account to allow validators to stake.
+There would be another 300 IRIS tokens to this validator account.

-However to be qualified, you have to meet one of following conditions:
+To be qualified, you have to meet one of following conditions:

 1. proof you are experienced POS validators with more than 3 month history of performing validating service to either Cosmos/Tezos/Polkadot/IRIS testnets